 Speaker Proposal and Process

 Are you interested in hosting or developing a professional development session with the Society of Women Engineers (SWE)?
-SWE Professional Programs offer learning opportunities across various modalities, within a variety of tracks - all which are available within the SWE Advance Learning Center.
+SWE offers learning opportunities across various modalities, within a variety of tracks - all of which are available within the SWE Advance Learning Center.

 To be considered for a professional or committee-run SWE speaking event, all speakers must complete a speaking proposal and work with SWE to provide high-quality content and learning experiences.